-Your vehicle is fitted with a Thetford absorption type refrigerator.
-It is silent in operation and the control panel allows you to select your preferred energy source and cooling level.
+Your vehicle is fitted with a Thetford Premium LCD absorption type refrigerator.
+The control panel allows you to select your preferred energy source and cooling level.

-Use Safely
+Use safely

-For correct and safe use of this refrigerator, you need to observe several precautions and general recommendations.
+For correct and safe use of this refrigerator. you need to observe several precautions and general recommendations.
 If these instructions have not been followed, warranty claims will not be accepted.